microsoft/Mastering-the-Marketplace/docs/ama/index.md

 ---

 This course details the Managed Application offer-building and onboarding process.
-It consists of on-demand video modules, slides, and practical hands-on labs to apply your newly acquired knowledge.
+It consists of on-demand video modules, slides, and practical [hands-on labs](#hands-on-labs) to apply your newly acquired knowledge.

----

 <!-- no toc -->
 1. [Managed Applications overview](#managed-applications-overview)